East Texas Uninsured and Underinsured Motorist Accident Lawyer

 - Calculating and fighting for all the damages you deserve.
 Since multiple insurance companies may be involved, this can be an especially complex process.

 - Negotiating with creditors.
 In uninsured and underinsured motorist cases, it’s not unusual for the total amount obtained via settlement to be less than the total cost of your medical expenses and lost wages, even if you get the maximum amount under the policy limits.
 Once your personal injury case has been settled, your auto accident lawyer can negotiate with hospitals, care providers, and other creditors to settle your debt for as little as possible.

 What We Do For You

-If you or a loved one has been injured in a car crash and the at-fault driver had no insurance or too little coverage, the attorneys and staff at Roberts & Roberts can help.
+If you or a loved one has been injured in a car crash and the at-fault driver had no insurance or too little coverage, contact an uninsured motorist lawyer at Roberts & Roberts today.
 Most of the personal injury attorneys at Roberts & Roberts are board certified by the Texas Board of Legal Specialization.